Guide to Marine Diesel Engine Maintenance

 A lack of acceleration power: If your fuel filters are worn out or clogged or you have a dirty catalytic converter, you may see problems with acceleration.
 Transmission and engine temperature problems can also be significant culprits.

-Keep Your Engine Running With Parts From Diesel Pro Power
+Keep Your Marine Diesel Engine Running With Parts From Diesel Pro Power

 Taking care of your diesel engine is one of the best ways to save yourself time and money.
 It keeps your parts running longer, your engine running smoother and your fuel running cleaner.
 By following a strict maintenance routine that includes inspection and fuel and filter changes, you can ensure that your engine stays in tip-top shape for as long as possible.
 Depending on your engine, access to tools and skill level, you may need a professional for some parts.
 If you’re doing it yourself, however, Diesel Pro Power has a wide assortment of parts on-hand for your job.